Manage KVM Virtual Machines using Oracle Linux Automation Manager

 The playbook allows the creation of another VM by changing the vm_name variable.

-1. Switch to the browser window containing the Oracle Linux Automation Manager WebUI, and log in if necessary.
+1. Switch to the browser window containing the Oracle Linux Automation Manager WebUI and login if necessary.

 2. Click Templates in the navigation menu.